UPCOMING CONCERTS 2019

 Saturday, October 26 - Time TBA

-The Center for New Music, San Francisco, CA presents Neil, Kathleen Supové and Jennifer Choi in a concert of Neil’s music, including the premiere of Moving On for piano and computer.
+The Center for New Music, San Francisco, CA presents Neil, Kathleen Supové and Jennifer Choi in a concert of Neil’s music, including the premiere of Journey’s End for piano and computer.

 Tuesday, November 12 - Time TBA

-Roulette, Brooklyn, NY presents a concert of Neil’s recent work, including the New York City premiere of Moving On for piano and computer, along with Messages, Declaration, and Deal With The Devil.
+Roulette, Brooklyn, NY presents a concert of Neil’s recent work, including the New York City premiere of Journey’s End for piano and computer, along with Messages, Declaration, and Deal With The Devil.
 With Kathleen Supové, piano; Jennifer Choi, violin; Mellissa Hughes, soprano; Tomás Cruz, tenor; Bill Solomon, percussion; Julia Bengtsson, choreography; Steve Brodner, visuals.

 Cello Ex Machina @ National Sawdust